survivejs/webpack-book/manuscript/developing/04_linting.md

 Rules, such as `quotes`, accept an array instead allowing you to pass extra parameters to them.
 Refer to the [ESLint rules documentation](http://eslint.org/docs/rules/) for specifics.

-Here’s a starting point that will work with the project:
+Here's a starting point that will work with the project:

 **.eslintrc.js**